bkomuves/mathematica-packages/USERGUIDE.md

 -----------------------------------------

 WARNING: this codebase is very much in flux and probably is full of bugs.
-If you find a bug please send me an email to _username_ (at) gmail.
+If you find a bug, please send me an email about it to _username_ (at) gmail.

 Table of content: